AaronCassie/Optimal-Energy-Dispatch-in-High_Capacity-Prosumer-Networks/README.md

 This repository contains the MATLAB implementation of a fairness-aware local energy dispatch model for a 5-bus prosumer network.
 The model represents a local energy-sharing system in which storage-enabled prosumers determine how much energy to offer and how to operate their batteries, while the grid clears accepted energy subject to system demand and network losses.

-The implementation is built around a 5-bus, 5-prosumer test system and is used to compare dispatch outcomes under four policy settings:
+The test system used is a 5-bus, 5-prosumer system and is used to compare dispatch outcomes under four policy settings:

 - `geographical_balance`
 - `income_priority_opportunity`